GoogleCloudPlatform/ai-on-gke/applications/rag/README.md

 2. From [Google Cloud Platform IAP](https://pantheon.corp.google.com/security/iap), check if the allowlisted user has role `IAP-secured Web App User`.
 This role is necessary to access the application through IAP.
 3. Verify the domain is active using command:
     `kubectl get managedcertificates frontend-managed-cert -n rag --output jsonpath='{.status.domainStatus[0].status}'`
-3. Read terraform output: `terraform output frontend_uri` or use the following command to find the domain created by IAP for accessing your service:
+3. Read terraform output: `terraform output frontend_domain` or use the following command to find the domain created by IAP for accessing your service:
     `kubectl get managedcertificates frontend-managed-cert -n $NAMESPACE --output jsonpath='{.status.domainStatus[0].domain}'`
 4. Open your browser and navigate to the domain you retrieved in the previous step to start chatting!